The Veteran (2011 film): Production

 The movie was primarily shot in various locations in London, England.
 Some scenes were also filmed in the Canary Wharf area and at the O2 Arena.

 Reception

-On Rotten Tomatoes, the film has a score of 60% based on reviews from 20 critics, with an average rating of 5.22 out of 10.
+The film received mixed reviews from critics, who generally praised Toby Kebbell's lead performance but criticized the script and the ending.
+On Rotten Tomatoes, the film holds an approval rating of 60% based on 20 reviews, with an average rating of 5.2/10.